Frequently Asked Questions

 CTFA, Certified Trust and Financial Advisor – The Certified Trust and Financial Advisor certification is the undisputed professional credential for financial services professionals whose primary function and expertise focus on the provision of fiduciary services related to trusts, estates, guardianships and individual asset management accounts.
 The CTFA designation signifies that an individual working in this field has attained comprehensive training in the following professional knowledge areas: Fiduciary & and Trust Activities, Financial Planning, Tax Law & Planning, Investment Management, Ethics.

-Willingdon Wealth Management is a Registered Investment Advisor (RIA) and is not a broker.
+Exencial Wealth Advisors is a Registered Investment Advisor (RIA) and is not a broker.
 The most significant difference comes down to “fiduciary duty.”
 Click on the link below to read an article in the Wall Street Journal about this important difference between brokers and RIAs, and then read our response to the article.